Sergeant Geoffrey Grierson 521699 RAF 1913—1972

 His son Michael (Mike) followed his footsteps into the RAF, serving as a Navigator with 57 Squadron on the Handley Page Victor B1 and K1a.
 He had just requalified on the C130 Hercules with 36 Squadron at RAF Lyneham when in 1974 he was posted to the staff of the Officer Cadet Training Unit (OCTU) at RAF Henlow.
 There his office was located in a former barrack block that had probably been used by his father in 1933.

 The narrative above is freely based on material provided by Mike Grierson.
 When we first got in touch, Mike and Joan had recently moved house: to Blenheim Close, of course.
-That turned out to be the start of a chain of coincidence (one of the many that bejewel the tale of 211 Squadron over the past 60 years) that made creation of this page a delight.
+That turned out to be the start of a chain of coincidence (one of the many that bejewel the tale of 211 Squadron) which made creation of this page a delight.

 Flying summary, LAC G Grierson